 Grocer Program Shows 32 Percent Lift in Sales with Sustainability Ratings

-NEW YORK, September 13, 2016 – HowGood, an independent research organization and the best source of information on the food we eat, today announced a new program in which select HowGood certified brands will now be able to display their HowGood BEST rating directly on packaging.
-The new program, aptly named HowGood Certified, goes beyond the typical shelf tag rating system (next to the price), making it even easier for consumers to identify authentic brands they can trust, and in turn, support an overall better food system.
+NEW YORK, September 13, 2016 – HowGood, an independent research organization and the best source of information on the food we eat.
+So today they announced a new program.
+One in which select HowGood certified brands will now be able to display their HowGood BEST rating directly on packaging.
+The new program, aptly named HowGood Certified.
+For it goes beyond the typical shelf tag rating system (next to the price).
+That’s making it even easier for consumers to identify authentic brands they can trust.
+Moreover and in turn, support an overall better food system.
 The program spans a number of categories: coffee, dairy, eggs, superfoods, and more, and includes brands like Trickling Springs Creamery, Ethical Bean Coffee, Pete and Gerry’s Organic Eggs, Big Island Bees, and Solana Gold Organics, among others.

 With this new program, HowGood supports brands with better practices by helping consumers find them more easily, which in turn will create a better food system.
 A new website dedicated to offering more in-depth information on the brands allows consumers to understand how the brand is bettering the food system.
 For brands, it offers another way to share their story around what makes them sustainable, including how they earned a BEST rating from HowGood, based on the following criteria:

 - More wholesome ingredients

 - Humane treatment of animals